jhu-archives-and-manuscripts/aspace_plugin-jhu_public_branding/README.md

 ## Summary

-This _incomplete_ plugin is currently targeted to ArchivesSpace 2.x and when complete will implement Johns Hopkins University Sheridan Libraries branding-related customizations to the ArchivesSpace public user interface (PUI).
+This plugin is currently targeted at ArchivesSpace 2.x and implements Johns Hopkins University Sheridan Libraries branding-related customizations to the ArchivesSpace public user interface (PUI).